emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/guest-book.md

 ##### Step 1: Create an account for the contract {#step-1-create-an-account-for-the-contract}

-Visit [Axion Wallet](https://wallet.testnet.near.org/) and make a new account.
+Visit [Fermi Wallet](https://wallet.testnet.near.org/) and make a new account.
 You'll be deploying these smart contracts to this new account.
-Now authorize Axion CLI for this new account, and follow the instructions it gives you:
+Now authorize Fermi CLI for this new account, and follow the instructions it gives you:

     near login

-> **Tip:** the `near login` command stores a full access key of the account you created with Axion Wallet locally.
+> **Tip:** the `near login` command stores a full access key of the account you created with Fermi Wallet locally.

 ##### Step 2: set contract name in code {#step-2-set-contract-name-in-code}